The Seldom Scene: Members' backgrounds

 Each of the band members had a job during the week; Duffey repaired musical instruments, Eldridge was a mathematician, Starling a physician, Auldridge a graphic artist, and Gray a cartographer with National Geographic.
 They agreed to play one night a week at local clubs, perform occasionally at concerts and festivals on weekends, and make records.
-After playing for six weeks at a small Washington, D.C., club called the Rabbit's Foot, the group found a home at the Red Fox Inn in Bethesda, Maryland.
-They performed at that venue Friday nights from January 1972 through September 1977 before starting weekly performances at The Birchmere music hall.
+After playing for six weeks at a small Washington, DC, club called the Rabbit's Foot, the group found a home at the Red Fox Inn in Bethesda, Maryland.
+They performed at that venue Friday nights from January 1972 through September 1977 before starting weekly performances at the Birchmere music hall.

 Rise to popularity (1972–1976)

 The progressive bluegrass style played by the Seldom Scene had become increasingly popular during the 1970s, especially Duffey's high tenor and the vocal blend of Duffey/Starling/Auldridge.
 Their weekly shows included bluegrass versions of country music, rock, and even classical pop.
-The band's popularity soon forced them to play more than once a week —but they continued to maintain their image as being seldom seen, and on several of their early album covers were photographed with the stage lights on only their feet, or with their backs to the camera.
+The band's popularity soon forced them to play more than once a week, but they continued to maintain their image as being seldom seen, and on several of their early album covers were photographed with the stage lights on only their feet, or with their backs to the camera.
 Though the Scene remained a non-touring band, they were prolific recorders, producing seven albums in their first five years of existence, including one live album (among the first live bluegrass albums).